-Most recently, he served as interim Director of GTRI and Senior Vice President of the Georgia Institute of Technology, leading one of the nation’s largest applied research organizations focused on national security and advanced technology.
-He was responsible for the strategic direction, execution, and growth of a nearly $1B annual research enterprise with more than 3,000 employees.
-As Senior Vice President of Georgia Tech, he served on the President’s Cabinet, helping set institutional priorities and guide the university’s long-term strategy.
-He also previously served as Director of the Electronic Systems Laboratory at GTRI, with a focus on delivering end-to-end systems and transitioning capabilities into real-world use.
+Most recently, he served as interim Director of GTRI and Senior Vice President of the Georgia Institute of Technology (Georgia Tech), leading one of the nation’s largest applied research organizations focused on national security and advanced technology.
+He was responsible for the strategic direction, execution, and growth of a nearly $1 billion annual research enterprise with more than 3,000 employees.
+As interim Senior Vice President of Georgia Tech, he served on the President’s Cabinet, helping set institutional priorities and guide the university’s long- term strategy.
+He also previously served as Director of GTRI’s Electronic Systems Laboratory (ELSYS), focusing on delivering end-to-end systems and transitioning capabilities into real- world use.

-Ender’s personal area of research includes development of collaborative, executable Model Based Systems Engineering (MBSE) tools utilizing multidisciplinary design optimization and trade space analytics applied to complex problems.
+Ender’s personal area of research includes development of collaborative, executable Model- Based Systems Engineering (MBSE) tools utilizing multidisciplinary design optimization and trade space analytics applied to complex problems.
 He has also served as an instructor and course developer for Georgia Tech’s Professional Master’s in Applied Systems Engineering, and has served on doctoral and master’s thesis committees at Georgia Tech and other universities.

 Ender earned his bachelor’s, master’s and doctorate degrees in Aerospace Engineering from the Georgia Institute of Technology.